great-north-fertility/greatnorthfertility.github.io/_pages/treatments.md

 Sometimes we recommend **Intracytoplasmic Sperm Injection (ICSI)**, where a single sperm is carefully injected into the egg.
 This approach is often helpful if sperm numbers are low or sperm quality is reduced.

-At Great North Fertility, all laboratory-based IVF and ICSI procedures take place at our trusted partner clinic, **Manchester Fertility**, giving you the reassurance of high-quality care in a state-of-the-art setting.
+At Great North Fertility we will provide your initial treatment investigations, treatment planning, scans and other appointments that don't require a HFEA licence.
+The parts of your treatment that do require a HFEA licence, such as your egg collection and embryo transfer, will be conducted by the award-winning team at the state-of-the-art clinic in South Manchester.

 ### Egg freezing